anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

   security roles, organizational policies, business continuity management…) to technological controls (for user equipment, networks, operations…) covering all areas of mobile network, including Cloud Infrastructure.
 A checklist of questions allows to improve the security of a deployed network.
+- The document "Network Equipment Security Assurance Scheme – Development and Lifecycle Security Requirements", FS.16, v2.1, Jan.
+2022 [ ], is part of a set of documents aiming to build a security assurance scheme for network equipment.
+Focusing on critical controls, it defines a set of requirements to be met by vendors development and product lifecycle processes.

 The GSMA security activities are currently focussed around 5G services and the new challenges posed by network functions virtualisation and open source software.
 The 2 following documents are in the scope of Cloud Infrastructure security: